DmitryAstafyev/PerCom/README.md

 Rust, on the other hand, demands more effort up front.
 But in return, it forces you to think about the edges  about errors, types, and potential failure points.
 It slows down the initial development, but results in a system that’s far more reliable and resilient.

+### Go

+The Go implementation clearly delivers competitive performance.
+Moreover, it outperforms Node.js in part because - like Rust - it doesn't require any "warm-up" period and reaches a stable performance plateau almost immediately.

+As for readability, extensibility, and maintainability - I won’t evaluate the Go solution, since it wasn’t written by me.
+Once again, big thanks to @encbladexp for contributing the Go server implementation.

 ## Subjective Conclusions

 The conclusion is simple: don’t put Python into production if performance matters to you.
 It’s great for scripts, prototypes, and lightweight APIs  but under high load, its latency becomes quite noticeable.